 If you’re an ecommerce business owner with employees, you must withhold payroll taxes from your employees’ paychecks and remit them to the CRA.
 Payroll taxes include income tax, Canada Pension Plan (CPP) contributions, and Employment Insurance (EI) premiums.

 The income tax deductions depend on the employee’s income and personal exemptions declared on their TD1 form.

 Filing your taxes can be painless if you take the time to stay organized throughout the year and know what to expect come tax season.
 Learn how to take the edge off when these tax deadlines are fast approaching.

 Proper bookkeeping is essential to ensure a complete and accurate tax return.
 Keep track of all your income slips and receipts for deductible expenses throughout the year.
 This will help you stay organized and avoid costly tax filing mistakes.

 The easiest way to file is to do it electronically.
 The income tax e-filing deadline will be less of a headache if you can pay using accounting or tax software.
 This typically results in a refund being issued in less than a month.
 Direct deposit is simple and effective.
 Plus, it’s more secure than sending a paper check.

-What if you realized you added too many zeroes to your income tax return after you had already filed it?
+What if you realized you added too many zeroes to your income tax return after filing it?
 Don’t panic - this is surprisingly common among many new and veteran business owners.

-If the error resulted in you paying more taxes, you must be prepared to pay interest or penalties needed.
-On the other hand, if the mistake decreases your tax bill, the tax agency can refund the amount.
-In either case, acting quickly and taking care of the problem is important to avoid any potential headaches.
+If the error resulted in paying more taxes, you must be prepared to pay the interest or penalties needed.
+On the other hand, if the mistake decreases your tax bill, the CRA can refund the amount.